Sunflower-Dolls/Vapoursynth-llvmexpr/docs/infix.md

   3.  **Flexibility for Void Functions:** If a function does not return a value (it only contains empty `return;` statements or no `return` statements at all), it is not required for all paths to have a `return`.
 The function can simply "fall off" the end when its last statement is executed.

 - **Inlining:** Function calls are effectively inlined at compile time.
 Recursion is not supported.

+> [!IMPORTANT]
+> **Recursion Not Supported:** Function calls are inlined at compile time.
+Recursive function calls will cause compilation errors or undefined behavior.
 - **Nesting:** Function definitions cannot be nested.

 ### 8.5.
 Function Overloading